CloudRiRi15/CloudRiRi15/README.md

 - 👋 Hi, I’m @CloudRiRi15
 - 👀 I’m interested in cloud computing,cloud security, data science and ML
-- 🌱 I’m currently learning aws, azure, python and java
+- 🌱 I’m currently learning aws, python,java and just enough containerization to get things done,
 - 💞️ I’m looking to collaborate on anything that can give me hands on experince as the novice that i am
 - 📫 How to reach me rejoiceymucheri@gmail.com